augustine0890/backend-blockchain-roadmap/web3/bc/blockchain-basics.md

 - Smart contract is a piece of code deployed in blockchain nodes.
 It helps creating logic conditions or agreements approved by organizations
 - Smart contracts are self-executing lines of code with the terms of an agreement between buyer and seller automatically verified and executed via a computer network
 ## Ethereum
+- Ethereum Virtual Machine (EVM) is a special structure where code is deployed on after being translated into byte-code.
 - The account is the sender and the receiver of a transaction that updates balance as opposed to UTXO methods in Bitcoin.
 - Two types of accounts:
   - Externally Owned Accounts (EOAs): which are controlled by private keys.
 The address of an account is determinted from the public key.